 Office Location: Medbury 102

-Fall 2022 Office Hours: Zoom by appointment
+Fall 2023 Office Hours: Zoom by appointment

-Nate Holdren received his Ph.D. in History from the University of Minnesota in 2014.
-Before coming to Drake, he was a Jerome Hall Fellow at Indiana University's Maurer School of Law.
+Holdren has been nominated for both teacher and mentor of the year at Drake.
 He has taught courses at Drake on topics including broad introductions to Law, Politics and Society, socio-legal perspectives on U.S. constitutionalism, law and employment, the role of law in the exclusion of social minorities, law and slavery, and markets in morally charged things.
-Professor Holdren’s teaching places a heavy emphasis on discussion, intellectual community, and writing to think.
-He has taught repeatedly in the First Year Seminar program and especially enjoys working with first generation college students, having been first gen himself.
+His teaching emphasizes discussion, intellectual community, and writing to think.
+He attempts to make his courses intellectually but not emotionally demanding for students, combining heady ideas with a welcoming, supportive, and collegial atmosphere.
+He particularly enjoys working with first generation college students, having been first gen himself.
 Holdren also co-facilitates a writing group for Drake faculty.
 Over all, he tries to pursue both teaching and scholarship in a way that centers on building relationships of shared curiosity and intellectual excitement.

 Outside of his academic life, Holdren enjoys music and spending time with his family.